Haven-Kek/Haven-Kek.github.io/index.md

 ---
 layout: page
-title: simple site
+title: WoW Rants
-tagline: Easy websites with GitHub Pages
-description: Minimal tutorial on making a simple website with GitHub Pages
+tagline: Thoughts about WoW
+description: Exploring ideas on World of Warcraft and its quirks
 ---
-# TEST HEADER